Testimony of the Day

 A reader (thanks Chris Johnson!) tipped us off to a great looking recipe that desperately needed to be “Healthified”.
 So I took a stab at it and I think it turned out great!

 NOTE: SOME psyllium powder will turn your baked good a “rye bread” color.
-I have found that Jay Robb psyllium husks (ground into a powder) doesn’t cause this to happen.
-You can see the difference in the photos.
 If you are having an issue with a gummy wet texture, try weighing your ingredients as listed below.
 I use this kitchen scale. 🙂

 2 cup BOILING water (14 oz)